vidyar/docs-1/sources/api.rst

 One of the more useful attributes is the id attribute.
 Knowing this attribute will allow you configure your project, initiate workflows for your project, and git more information about it

-**POST /workflow/triggerBuild**
-// NOT REALLY LINKG THIS ROUTE...
-WILL DISCUSS